 JM: I think it takes as many as it takes.
 And frankly, I think for a first effort, you’ll be lucky to get it right in a million words.
 It may take two million.
 It may take ten million.
 You need to put words in a row until you find your voice.
 Get comfortable in your own head; it’s scary in there, but you have to look in all the corners.
 Finding your voice takes years.
 But take your time.
 We’ll still be here.
-Looking back through my notes, it appears that Dragon’s Trail–my “debut”–is my tenth novel, with dozens of revisions among all these old books that eventually died on the vine.
+Looking back through my notes, it appears that Dragon’s Trail–my “debut”–is my tenth or maybe twelfth novel, with dozens of revisions among all these old books that eventually died on the vine.
 And then I’ve got dozens of notebooks from everything from visits to forges, and castles, and a hundred-page hand-written conlang.
 On top of that, I’ve got a good twenty years of fixes, deleted scenes, false starts, sequels, side projects, professional writing, and freelance gigs under my belt.
-And I’m still not done with my “first” book.
-I’ve got at least one more content edit coming.

 MRBR: There are no short cuts, is what you’re saying.

-JM: No. Okay, I mean, sure, the market is such right now that you can type for a month and upload it to SmashWords and Amazon and call it a “book,” and if you get enough “books” out there, someone will buy them and you will make a few bucks.
+JM: No. Okay, I mean, sure, the market is such right now that you can type for a month and upload fifty thousand words to SmashWords and Amazon and call it a “book,” and if you get enough “books” out there, someone will buy them and you might make a few bucks.
 And that’s great.
 But that’s not writing.
 That’s typing.
 Typists don’t change the world.
 Authors do.

 MRBR: What are you reading right now?